2025–26 Mercyhurst Lakers men's ice hockey season

-The 2025–26 Mercyhurst Lakers men's ice hockey season will be the 39th season of play for the program, the 27th at the Division I level, and the 2nd in Atlantic Hockey America.
-The Lakers will represent Mercyhurst University in the 2025–26 NCAA Division I men's ice hockey season, play their home games at the Mercyhurst Ice Center and be coached by Rick Gotkin in his 38th and final season.
+The 2025–26 Mercyhurst Lakers men's ice hockey season was the 39th and final season of play for the program, the 27th at the Division I level, and the 2nd in Atlantic Hockey America.
+The Lakers represented Mercyhurst University in the 2025–26 NCAA Division I men's ice hockey season, played their home games at the Mercyhurst Ice Center and were coached by Rick Gotkin in his 38th and final season.

 Season

 At the end of the previous season, Rick Gotkin announced that this would be his final year as head coach for Mercyhurst.
+A little over a month later, assistant coach Tom Peffall was selected as his replacement.